 In the case where a composite key can allow only all nulls or all values, you must use a

-CHECK constraint.
-For example, this
+CHECK integrity constraint.
+For example, the following expression of a

 C2 to contain either all nulls or all values: